 That’s not taking anything away from from our leading man.
 His support may provide the acting pedigree, but the movie’s marquee attraction proves just as valuable.
 His ego may be as inflated as a Zeppelin, his roles may ooze hypocrisy, but by 1996 Seagal had the smugly confident, borderline-reprehensible hero down to a tee, his sardonic aura and cod philosophies yet to suffer from the exhausting overkill of an actor who would one day squeeze out action fodder the way mortal men crimp loaves.

-This time around Seagal plays the suitably ludicrous and contradictory Lieutenant Jack Cole, a green tea drinking, prayer bead wearing, Chinese remedy advocating mass murderer with a badge.
-Cole is a pacifist who only strikes back, which fortunately for him is several times daily.
+This time around Seagal plays the suitably ludicrous and contradictory Lieutenant Jack Cole, a green tea-drinking, prayer bead-wearing, Chinese remedy-advocating mass murderer with a badge.
+Hypocritical enough for you?
+Cole is a pacifist who only strikes back, which (un)fortunately for him is several times daily.
 He is also a spiritual philosopher who carries bladed credit cards for slitting several throats at once.
-You know, just in case the opportunity arises while on duty.
+You know, just in case the opportunity arises.
 Good luck explaining that one to the captain!

-Actually, Cole’s new partner, Detective Jim Campbell (Wayans), does just that, but el capitano isn’t interested in the behaviour of the reckless nut job running roughshod over his precinct, and Campbell is forced to snoop into Cole’s past as the two investigate a series of gruesome murders which have all the hallmarks of a serial killer.
-This is a cut-and-shut case in the eyes of any mortal cop, but our enigmatic lieutenant quickly realises that something is rotten in Denmark, deducing that the murders are actually the work of a pro masquerading as a psycho in order to tie up loose ends for the Russian Mafia.
+Actually, Cole’s new partner, Detective Jim Campbell (Wayans), does just that, but el capitano isn’t interested in the behaviour of the reckless nut job running roughshod over his precinct.
+Campbell is therefore forced to snoop into Cole’s past as the two investigate a series of gruesome murders which have all the hallmarks of a serial killer, the movie taking more than a cue from David Fincher’s hugely popular Se7en released a year prior, which as you can probably imagine makes for quite the curious tone in a movie that otherwise hinges on comedy.
+This is a cut-and-shut case in the eyes of any mortal cop, but our enigmatic lieutenant quickly realises that something is rotten in Denmark, deducing that the murders are actually the work of a pro masquerading as a psycho in order to tie-up loose ends for the Russian Mafia.
 So yes, you can now add clairvoyance to Steve’s ego-driven repertoire.